Pageboy/perspectief/_posts/2019/2019-06-29-mediterranean-heat-on-the-thames.md

 ---
 Phew... sunburn and swimming after a great trip down to Abingdon reach.

-As the temperature reached 31 degrees Salter's _Wargrave_ heading downsteam with musc blairing and a party in full swing.
-A rendition of _happy birthday_ echoed around the woods.
+As the temperature reached 31 degrees Salter's _Wargrave_ headed downstream with music blairing and a party in full swing.
+A rendition of _happy birthday_ echoed around the woods on the opposite bank.

 [![The good crew of Perspectief]({{site.baseurl}}/images/2019/06/crew_danistellachrismick.jpeg)]({{site.baseurl}}/images/2019/06/crew_danistellachrismick.jpeg)